Rapamycin, mTOR Oscillation, and the p53-MDM2 Axis

 In low-burden and recurrent prostate cancer, where p53 is typically intact but functionally compromised by the signalling environment, the most direct route to restoring p53’s quality-control function is not to activate it pharmacologically but to remove the conditions that have been preventing it from activating naturally.

-Those conditions are upstream and metabolic: chronic AKT activation from insulin excess and PTEN loss, MDM2 nuclear stabilisation from AKT phosphorylation, mTOR hyperactivation eliminating the maintenance windows in which autophagy should run, and mitochondrial dysfunction generating the chronic oxidative stress that distorts p53’s spatial distribution and target selection.
+Those conditions are upstream and metabolic: chronic AKT activation from insulin excess and PTEN loss, MDM2 nuclear stabilisation from AKT phosphorylation, mTOR hyperactivation eliminating the maintenance windows in which autophagy should run, and mitochondrial dysfunction generating the chronic oxidative stress that may distort p53’s spatial distribution and target selection.

 Quiet biology is not the suppression of signals.